VT-CHCI/SoundOfFractions/README.md

 The interface is dividing into two sections, the musical hTracks and the beat palette toolbar.

 ### Musical HTracks ###
-In the main workspace, there is a list of each musical component and their individual measures.
-For each component, there is also a mathematical representation of its current state.
+In the main workspace, there is a list of each musical hTrack and their individual measures.
+For each hTrack, there is also a mathematical representation of its current state.
 To enable a beat, simply click a subsection of the measure.
 It will turn orange to show that has been enabled.
-As beats are enabled or disabled, the mathematical representation of the component changes.
+As beats are enabled or disabled, the mathematical representation of the hTrack changes.
 To add new measures, click the green plus button, and to remove, click the red [X] above the measure. *Note: there must always be at least one measure; therefore the application will not allow you to remove all of them.
 Also, as more measures are added the fraction denominator will not change.
 This is because a measure represents one whole.
 Instead, as more than a measures worth of beats are selected, improper fractions will be made.*

 ### Beat Palette ###